simple-configuration-server/website/docs/server-configuration/config-directory.md

 The contents of this directory are served by the SCS, with the exception of files with names that end with 'scs-env.yaml'.
 These files contain configuration variables for specific endpoints, or entire directories.
-The URL structure of the SCS is derived from the folder structure inside your config directory.
+The URL structure of your SCS deployment is derived from the folder structure inside the config directory.

 ## 1 *scs-env.yaml Files
-Using scs-env.yaml files is optional, but allows you to configure the variables for the templating system, configure the validation of requests and responses of each endpoint.
+Although scs-env.yaml files are optional, they allow you to configure the variables for the templating system and the validation of requests and responses of each endpoint.
 Below is a full example of all options that can be set in a *scs-env.yaml file:
 ```yaml